bootstrapworld/curriculum/lessons/Data-Science/defining-table-functions/langs/en-us/slides.md

 - If we're having trouble writing the Definition, **we can check our Examples  to see the pattern.**

 These steps also help us _check our work_.
 If any two representations don't match, it means there's likely a bug somewhere.

 ---
+{layout="Launch"}
+# Design Recipe Telephone

+Most computer programs are written by huge teams!
+It is critical that each team member records their thinking with enough detail for other team members to be able to pick up where they left off.

+We're going to practice collaborative programming and try writing some other Table Functions using the Design Recipe, through an activity called Design Recipe Telephone.

+---
 {layout="LaunchR"}